GrimmXoXo/Deployment_Recommendation_Engine/README.md

 ## Things That Can Be Improved

-1. **Middleware and Caching**: Implement middleware for input validation and utilize Redis for caching database calls to improve performance and efficiency.
+1. **Middleware and Caching**: Implement middleware for input validation and utilize Redis for caching database calls to improve performance and efficiency.Adding Logging and testing too would be great for the implementation.

 2. **Advanced Techniques**: Explore advanced recommendation techniques such as Neural Collaborative Filtering, Alternating Least Squares (ALS), and Decision Trees (content-based classifier) to enhance recommendation accuracy and diversity.

-3. **Evaluation Metrics**: Utilize evaluation metrics such as Normalized Discounted Cumulative Gain (NDCG@k) to compare the performance of the recommendation system against baseline models, providing insights into its effectiveness and areas for improvement.
+3. **Implementing Micro-service Design**: Adding Microservices is a better and scalable approach which will use the full capabilities of Cloud, Adding ways to implement database transactions,event Sourcing db,Chuncking big db(AWS_RDS/Google_cloudsql or AWS_S3 ).

 ## Getting Started